-When Colorado became the first state in the world to fully legalize recreational marijuana this week, one local described the war on drugs as over.
+When Colorado became the first state in the world to fully legalize recreational marijuana this week, some declared the war on drugs over.
 But what is the war on drugs?
 And what have its consequences been?
 The House I Live In is a documentary about the war and its impact on ordinary Americans.

 This is a comprehensive look at the war on drugs, from its beginnings under Richard Nixon, to its escalation under Reagan through the huge amount of damage it has done and the lives it continues to ruin today.